DavisVaughan/almanac/tests/testthat/_snaps/recur-on-easter.md

       recur_on_easter(x)
     Condition
       Error in `recur_on_easter()`:
       !
-The `easter` rule has already been set.
+The "easter" rule is already set and can't be set twice.

 # offset must be integerish